 The new rules are designed to make it more difficult for people to purchase ghost guns and make them illegal without a background check.

-The new law takes effect in August 2022, but pro-gun activists, advocates, and organizations, such as Gun Owners of America, have vowed to challenge the rule in court.
+The new law took effect in August 2022, but pro-gun activists, advocates, and organizations, such as Gun Owners of America, have vowed to challenge the rule in court.

 The short answer is no. Under state law, it is not illegal to purchase a gun kit and make your own firearm for personal use in Texas as long as you are not a prohibited person and you comply with all other state and federal laws, including passing a background check.
 Although some states have laws restricting building your own firearm, Texas is not one of them.

-In Texas, it is illegal to manufacture or sell a ghost gun without a license from the ATF.
+In Texas, it is illegal to sell a ghost gun without a license from the ATF.
 FFLs need to comply with the requirements outlined above.

-If you have been charged with a gun crime or any other type of criminal offense in North Texas, contact the law office of Varghese Summersett for free consultation with a knowledgeable and experienced criminal defense attorney.
+If you have been charged with a gun crime in North Texas, contact the law office of Varghese Summersett for a complimentary consultation with a knowledgeable and experienced criminal defense attorney.
 We will fight to protect your rights, freedom, and future.
-Call us today at 817-203-2220